open-meteo/open-meteo/README.md

 - [Weatherian](https://weatherian.com/) Multi-model meteogram (multi-platform)
 - [weewx-DWD](https://github.com/roe-dl/weewx-DWD) Weather forecasts etc. for WeeWX
 - [WetBulb](https://github.com/Isma1306/wetbulb-forecast) A simple app that shows you the wetbulb temp 24h forecast and tells you if it is dangerous.
+- [WorldWeatherMonitor](https://world-weather-monitor.vercel.app/) An interactive world weather map that displays real-time weather conditions for cities around the globe.

 Repositories: